SCWinter259/CMPUT291_DBSTREAMING_1/README.md

 This project is currently going through an overhaul for better code quality and to fix last version's issues.
 The old version, despite taking up lots of effort, had bad planning because we had to accomodate the assignment deadline.
 The bugs were beyond repair.

-In this newer version, I decided to use OOP and pay more attention to code quality and readability.
-Unlike the last version, this one is a solo work.
+In this newer version, I combine the priciples of Object Oriented Programming and the use of functions.
+We use a more structured Model-View-Controller (MVC) pattern to control the logic.
+Type notation is introduced, and two BASH scripts for git automation and database creation automation are added.
+This version is also developed via Github and has (or will have) a Wiki and a backlog.

 ## Project Specifications